bxparks/AceTime/USER_GUIDE.md

 2038 Problem](https://en.wikipedia.org/wiki/Year_2038_problem)).

-The various date classes (`LocalDate`, `LocalDateTime`, `OffsetDateTime`) store the year component internally as a signed 8-bit integer offset from the year 2000.
-The range of this integer is -128 to +127, but -128 is used to indicate an internal Error condition, so the actual range is -127 to +127.
-Therefore, these classes can represent dates from 1873-01-01T00:00:00 to 2127-12-31T23:59:59 (inclusive).
+The various date classes (`LocalDate`, `LocalDateTime`, `OffsetDateTime`) store the year component internally as a signed 16-bit integer valid from year 1 to year 9999.
 Notice that these classes can represent all dates that can be expressed by the `acetime_t` type, but the reverse is not true.
 There are date objects that cannot be converted into a valid `acetime_t` value.
 To be safe, users of this library should stay at least 1 day away from the lower and upper